NYAMBANEDIDAKUS/Ecommerce_Jumia_site/README.md

 # ecommerce site automation framework
-# ecommerce site automation framework
+ecommerce site automation framework is an automation framework to Perform function testing , to ensure your ecommerce site works as expected.